 Foreign Direct Investment

-Foreign direct investment (FDI) is the other part of international investment theory, and is an active investment in a foreign country.
+Foreign direct investment is the other part of international investment theory and is an active investment in a foreign country.
 Instead of investing in securities, investors directly build factories or gain controlling interest in foreign businesses to earn profits.
+An investor may take a bigger risk with a direct investment versus a portfolio investment because that investor will have an overseas business that she must later sell, potentially at a loss depending on market conditions at the time.

 Theories of FDI

-In general, it is helpful to look at FDI theories as an attempt to answer the "who, what, when, where, why, and how" of a particular investment, and to determine whether the economic factors involved justify making foreign investment.
+In general, it is helpful to look at FDI theories as an attempt to answer the "who, what, when, where, why and how" of a particular investment, and to determine whether the economic factors involved justify making foreign investment.
+To understand FDI, it may help to first seek to understand why an investor would choose to invest abroad rather than either outsourcing production to an existing firm.

-To answer the questions of FDI, international investment theory draws on the OLI (Owner, Location, Internalization) paradigm.
-The OLI paradigm analyzes international investment from the perspective of ownership, location, and the firm’s internalization.
+To answer the questions of FDI, international investment theory draws on the OLI paradigm.
+OLI stands for Owner, Location, Internalization.
+Also called the eclectic paradigm, the OLI paradigm analyzes international investment from the perspective of ownership, location and the firm’s internalization.
 Internalization refers to the firm's ability to gain first-mover advantage in a new market, and therefore have a competitive edge.
+Investors put a great deal of thought into determining whether an international investment makes more sense than one that is more domestic in nature, putting serious time into researching each approach and working out which one is the most economically advantageous.